datavis-tech/graph-data-structure/README.md

 <a name="shortest-path" href="#shortest-path">#</a> <i>graph</i>.<b>shortestPath</b>(<i>sourceNode</i>, <i>destinationNode</i>)

 Performs [Dijkstras Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 Returns an array of node identifier strings.
 The returned array includes the nodes of the shortest path from source to destination node.
+The returned array also contains a `weight` property, which is the total weight over all edges in the path.
 Inspired by by Cormen et al. "Introduction to Algorithms" 3rd Ed. p.
 658.

 <p align="center">
   <a href="https://datavis.tech/">